Chart Color Schemes

 Woodgate is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Woodgate's dwelling structure, as per the latest Census, consisted of 89.9% houses and 10.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 84.6% houses and 15.4% other dwellings.
-Home ownership in Woodgate stood at 62.2%, with mortgaged dwellings at 13.6% and rented ones at 24.2%.
-The median monthly mortgage repayment was $1,322, above Non-Metro Qld's average of $1,300.
-The median weekly rent figure in Woodgate was $310, compared to Non-Metro Qld's $285.
-Nationally, Woodgate's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In comparison, Non-Metro Qld had 84.6% houses and 15.4% other dwellings.
+Home ownership in Woodgate was at 62.2%, with mortgaged dwellings at 13.6% and rented ones at 24.2%.
+The median monthly mortgage repayment was $1,322, higher than Non-Metro Qld's average of $1,300.
+The median weekly rent in Woodgate was $310, compared to Non-Metro Qld's $285.
+Nationally, Woodgate's mortgage repayments were lower at $1,322 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing